Guilouz/Flsun-S1-T1/Configurations Files/README.md

 ### WARNING

-You need to redo all calibrations before printing when using this configuration files.
+- You need to redo all calibrations before printing when using this configuration files.
+To do this, run these macros in this order:
+   - `CALIBRATE_MOTOR` to start Motors Calibration
+   - `BED_LEVEL_1` to start Delta Calibration, after Klipper restart Bed Leveling will be runned automatically
+   - `MEASURING_RESONANCES` to start measuring Resonances

 ### WHAT’S NEW IN THE IMPROVED VERSION?